MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-train-model.md

 In this section, you’ll learn how to verify your data, and then how to train, test, and publish your model.
 1. On the **Train your model** screen, verify that you have the correct names, and the correct amount of images
-2. If the data is all good, Select **Train** to kick off the training of your object detection model.
+2. If the data is all good, select **Train** to kick off the training of your object detection model.

 ## Quick test your model